 His research program strives to provide explanations for the behaviour of permafrost terrain that are founded in field verification of physically based models.
 Projects completed and in progress at Herschel Island relate the present ground thermal regime to climate change over the past 120 years.
 Fieldwork there has also shown how temperatures inside an ice cellar at Pauline Cove allow comparison between convective and conductive heat transfer.
 Long-term observations at the Illisarvik drained lake field experiment build on Dr Mackay’s work, and have just given an uninterrupted 30-year record of active-layer development that may be the longest in North America.
 Ground temperatures collected at Illisarvik confirm the effect of regional warming in winter on summer thaw depth.
 In central and southern Yukon data collection is primarily concerned with the effect of changes in surface conditions on ground temperatures, especially following forest fire in Takhini River Valley, near Whitehorse, and after thaw slumping, near Mayo.
 Graduate student projects are woven into the general program that covers these themes.

-The work is supported by NSERC, PCSP, the Aurora Research Institute, Transport Canada, and AANDC.
+The work has primarily been supported by NSERC, PCSP, the Aurora Research Institute, and Transport Canada.
 Northern agencies also provide critical assistance, especially the Village of Mayo, Herschel Island Qikiqtaruk Territorial Park, and Tuktut Nogait National Park.
 Since 1992, 20 Master’s and five PhD theses have been completed in the program, with one Ph.D. thesis and four M.Sc. projects underway.

 Chris has served as Chair of NSERC’s Committee 186 (Scholarships and Fellowships Committee for Ecology and Earth Sciences, 2010); as Chair of the Canadian Northern Studies Trust Northern Science Committee for adjudication of Weston Awards for Northern Research (2007-11); as Vice-President of the Royal Canadian Geographical Society (2004-09); President of the Arctic Circle (2009-12); and Co-Chair of Transport Canada’s Network of Expertise in Northern Transportation Infrastructure Research (2011-14).
-He currently serves on PCSP’s Program Review Committee.
-He is on the editorial boards of Permafrost and Periglacial Processes and Arctic Science, and in 2012 was guest editor of a special issue of the Canadian Journal of Earth Sciences devoted to Fundamental and Applied Research on Permafrost in Canada.
+He currently serves on PCSP’s Program Review Committee, and is a Vice-President of the International Permafrost Association.

 In 2012 Chris edited a 242-page, multidisciplinary account of the natural and cultural history of Herschel Island, Herschel Island Qikiqtaryuk.
 The book is a partnership with 12 supporting agencies, involving 43 authors, 24 of whom live north of 60°.
 It is lavishly designed and carefully copy edited to be accessible to a broad audience, ranging from community members to graduate students beginning their program.